eric-centrifuge/responsive-jigsaw-puzzle/README.md

 ### Installing

-1. Include the main plugin files:
+1. Include the core plugin files on your page:

 ```
 <!-- CSS -->